tomfaulhaber/cl-format/README.markdown

 *stream* can be any Java Writer (that is java.io.Writer) or the values *true*, *false*, or *nil*.
-The argument *true* is identical to using *out* while *false* or *nil* indicate that cl-format should return it's result as a string rather than writing it to a stream.
+The argument *true* is identical to using *out* while *false* or *nil* indicate that cl-format should return its result as a string rather than writing it to a stream.

 *format* is either a format string or a compiled format (see below).
 The format string controls the output that's written in a way